-Inventory, which consists primarily of engine and airframe parts, is valued at the lower of cost or net realizable value.
+Inventory consists primarily of engine and airframe parts when we have an aircraft part out and is valued at the lower of cost or net realizable value.
 Net realisable value is the estimated selling price in the ordinary course of business, less applicable variable selling expenses.